Buguma

 It is also home to the great King Amachree of the Kalabari kingdom.

 In 1983, Buguma was designated a city by the Government of Melford Okilo and that status subsists to date.

+Climate

+In Buguma, the wet season is overcast and warm, the dry season is hot and mostly cloudy, and it is oppressive year round.
+Over the course of the year, the temperature typically varies from 71 °F to 87 °F and is rarely below 64 °F or above 90 °F.